 A lists of famous vegetarians and/or vegans

-Canadian Bryan Adams rose to popularity in 1983 with the release of his third album, "Cuts Like a Knife".
+Canadian singer-songwriter Bryan Adams rose to fame with the release of his third album, "Cuts Like a Knife" (1983).
 The album made him popular throughout the United States.
-However, it was his fourth album "Reckless", which is referred to as one of the best albums of the 1980s that made him an international superstar and gave him his first Grammy nomination...
+However, it was his fourth album "Reckless" (1984), which is referred to as one of the best albums of the decade that made him an international superstar and gave him his first Grammy nomination...

 Damon Albarn was born in Whitechapel Hospital, London.
 He was the son of Keith (a former luminary of England's late-1960s psychedelic rock scene that yielded Soft Machine and others) and Hazel (a stage designer for Joan Littlewood's theatre company).
 Arriving in Colchester, Essex in the late '70s, the young Damon began studying music (the piano) and drama...